Sr. No. | Name | Department | Qualification | Designation |

 As per our Hospital mission we strive to be the preferred choice for healing and good health by ensuring patient safety and providing health care consistent with clinical, cultural and ethical standards and with a personal touch.

-Critical care has emerged as a very important subspecialty, with people living longer and new illnesses emerging.
 These illnesses are more complex and difficult to treat, and hence the need for dedicated centers with advanced facilities and personnel who excel in this field.
 The Critical Care Department is a centre of excellence.

 All hospital rooms are linked to central monitors in ICU, so that any patient in the hospital can be monitored from the nurse station and also the critical care unit.